damog/blog/source/_posts/running-find-with-two-or-more-commands-to-exec.md

 - tips
 - unix
 ---
-I spent a couple of minutes today trying to understand how to make <a href="http://unixhelp.ed.ac.uk/CGI/man-cgi?find" target="_blank">`find (1)`</a> to execute two commands on the same target.
+I spent a couple of minutes today trying to understand how to make `find (1)` to execute two commands on the same target.

 Instead of this or any similar crappy variants: